Alloyed/solid-devtools/packages/logger/README.md

 For debugging only the pinpoint places parts of the Solid's reactivity graph you are concerned with, right in the console you use all the time.

-Provides a variaty of debugging utilities for logging the state and lifecycle of the nodes of reactivity graph to the browser console.
+Provides a variety of debugging utilities for logging the state and lifecycle of the nodes of reactivity graph to the browser console.

 API: